mjhea0/meteor-in-action/readme.md

 ![part1](https://raw.github.com/mjhea0/meteor-in-action/master/images/part1.png)

 Next, arrange your screen so that you can view both your terminal as well as your browser.
-Also, open up the JS bebug console:
+Also, open up the JS debug console:

 ![part1-2](https://raw.github.com/mjhea0/meteor-in-action/master/images/part1-2.png)